asteroid-lang/asteroid/Asteroid User Guide.md

 ## Patterns as First-Class Citizens

-A programming language feature that gets promoted to first-class status does not change the power of a programming language in terms of computability but it does increase its expressiveness.
+A programming language feature that is promoted to first-class status does not change the power of a programming language in terms of computability but it does increase its expressiveness.
 Think functions as first-class citizens of a programming language.
-First-class functions give `lambda` functions and `map`, both powerful programming tools.
+First-class functions give us `lambda` functions and `map`, both powerful programming tools.

 The same is true when we promote patterns to first-class citizen status in a language.
 It